Amazon may benefit as digital goods sales jump

-Digital goods are the fastest-growing category online this holiday, led by e-books, suggesting Amazon.com Inc's strategy of blanketing the world with cheap e-readers and tablet computers may be producing some early gains.
+Dec 23 Digital goods are the fastest-growing category online this holiday, led by e-books, suggesting Amazon.com Inc's (AMZN.O) strategy of blanketing the world with cheap e-readers and tablet computers may be producing some early gains.

 Sales of digital goods, which also include music and videos, are up about 30 percent this holiday season, compared to the same period last year, according to comScore data.